uveta/uveta.github.io/source/source/_drafts/unity-in-21-days.md

 disqusId: unity-in-21-days
 ---

-{% asset_img game.jpg Unity game %}
+{% asset_img pixelart.jpg Pixel Art %}

-Story about how I converted my high school project, written in Pascal, to Unity.
+Maybe the title is a bit misleading.
+If you imagined this post would be yet another Unity tutorial, it is not quite the case.
+Teaching you complex framework, such as Unity, in just about three weeks, is something I could never promise.
+It is more of a story of how I rewrote my high school project, written in Turbo Pascal, without having any real experience with Unity.
 Because, why not.
 And I have been postponing learning a thing or two about Unity for quite some time.

 <!-- more -->

 _This post is part of [C# Advent Calendar 2022](https://www.csadvent.christmas/).
-Cheers to [Matthew D. Groves](https://twitter.com/mgroves) for letting me participate!_
+Cheers to [C# Advent](https://twitter.com/CsAdvent) for letting me participate!_

 ## Introduction

-describe what is the game about
+It has been so long since high school that, once I decided to go down this path, I had no chance to retrieve original game I developed, including source code.
+All I had was a fond memory of a game called Hungry Square, and a vague image of how the game looked like.
+It was as simple as it gets.
+You are a square on a 2D plane, that can move in any of the four directions.
+Food is spawned randomly around game area.
+Once you eat it with your square, game would speed up, and an enemy would pop up and start bouncing around the screen.
+The objective of Hungry Square is to eat as much food as you can, without being hit by an enemy or colliding with the edge of the screen.
+Quite simple, right?
+It is the exact reason why I chose this project to fiddle with Unity.

 ## Day 1